 What is Oklahoma Reads Oklahoma?

-A: Oklahoma Reads Oklahoma is an exciting statewide
+A: Oklahoma Reads Oklahoma was an exciting statewide

-activity that invites Oklahomans to examine our state’s unique
+activity that invited Oklahomans to examine our state’s unique

 history, experience its diverse heritage and explore its promising future

 by reading and discussing notable and important works about the Sooner

 A: As Oklahoma readied for 2007 and its 100th

 our state’s many-faceted history and its richly diverse heritage.